lowjungxuan98/Project_Management_App/README.md

 ## Updating Dependencies

-To upgrade all dependencies to their latest versions:
+To update all dependencies to their latest versions, run:

 ```bash
 npx npm-check-updates -u
 npm install
 ```

-This command updates `package.json` with the latest versions and installs them.
+This updates `package.json` to the latest versions and installs them.

 ---